-It’s just not okay.I understand curiosity, but I would prefer someone to ask about my hair rather than grab it… Click To Tweet
+It’s just not okay.I understand curiosity.
+But I would prefer someone to ask about my hair rather than grab it… Click To Tweet

-Fortunately all of the countries that I’ve visited so far have been decently friendly.
+Fortunately, all of the countries that I’ve visited so far have been decently friendly.
 I haven’t had any experiences that would deter me from ever visiting them again.

-I traveled alone to Sperlonga, Italy and was surprised as to how nice I was treated in such a small town!
-Italy has been one of the most friendly places that I’ve traveled both alone and with a group of other women of color.
+I traveled alone to Sperlonga, Italy, and was surprised as to how nice I was treated in such a small town!
+Italy has been one of the most friendly places that I’ve travel, both alone and with a group of other women of color.

 Personally, all of the responses to my travels have been positive.

 My friends and family are extremely supportive and can often be found cheering me on from the sidelines.
 None of them travel as much as I do, but it’s part of my mission to show them that they can do it too.
-While they're sometimes worried about where I am going and my safety, but they’ve never once discouraged me from traveling.
+While they're sometimes worried about where I am going and my safety, they’ve never once discouraged me from traveling.

-In the black community, sometimes it is looked down upon when we do things outside of the confinements that society has set for us.
+As for social media, I am very active within the Black travel movement online—particularly on Instagram.In the Black community, sometimes it is looked down upon when we do things outside of the confinements that society has set for us.
 There’s a stigma in our community that traveling and other adventurous things are for white people.
 Click To Tweet

-I personally feel like I have to be the example for my friends and family so that they can travel too.
+I personally feel like I have to be an example for my friends and family so that they can travel too.
 It’s not far-fetched or ridiculously expensive like we’ve been told our whole lives.

 I am in many groups and communities that focus on redefining the black experience through travel.
 I’ve had strangers comment on my posts telling me that they’ve been looking for content like mine for years and thanking me for sharing my stories.
 That’s what keeps me traveling.

-I would highly recommend following black travel communities like BlackTravelJourney (disclaimer: I am the social media manager for BTJ), TravelNoire and MyTravelCrush for black travel content.
+I would highly recommend following Black travel communities like BlackTravelJourney, TravelNoire, and MyTravelCrush for Black travel content.

 It can help you visualize yourself traveling when you see other people like you doing it.By simply traveling with melanin you are educating the world that dark skin isn’t of lesser value.
 Click To Tweet

-I would tell other black 20-somethings to just get out there and do it.
+I would tell other Black 20-somethings to just get out there and do it.

 Set your reservations aside and forget what people are saying you shouldn’t or can’t do.
 Seeing the world has allowed me to know myself in ways that I wouldn’t have realized otherwise.

-I am truly a better person because of the people I’ve met and experiences that I’ve had while traveling.
+I am truly a better person because of the people I’ve met and the experiences that I’ve had while traveling.

-You will always run into people who will perceive you negatively because of the color of your skin and the texture of your hair, but all you can do it be who you are.
+You will always run into people who will perceive you negatively because of the color of your skin and the texture of your hair, but all you can do is be who you are.

-Through simply traveling with the melanin you are giving and being a positive person, you are educating the world that dark skin isn’t of lesser value.Briona Lamback
+Through simply traveling with the melanin you are given and being a positive person, you are educating the world that dark skin isn’t of lesser value.Briona Lamback

-By getting out into the world and experiencing life you are already defying the odds set against you!
+By getting out into the world and experiencing the life you are already defying the odds set against you!

-I truly think that travel makes us more accepting, understanding and open minded people and that’s what this world needs to become a better place!
+I truly think that travel makes us more accepting, understanding, and open-minded people and that’s what this world needs to become a better place!